Nirahua Hindustani

 Nirahua Hindustani is a 2014 Indian Bhojpuri-language action-romance-comedy film written by Santosh Mishra and directed by Satish Jain.
 Produced and distributed by Nirahua Entertainment, Rahul Khan Productions and Nirahua Music World, respectively, the film features Dinesh Lal Yadav and Amrapali Dubey in lead roles while Ayaz Khan, Gopal Rai, Kiran Yadav and Sanjay Pandey portray pivotal roles.
 It is a remake of the 2012 Chhattisgarhiya film "Laila Tip Top, Chhaliya Angutha Chhap" which starred Karan Khan, Sikha Chitambare and Sanjay Mahanand and he was directed by Satish Jain.
 The soundtrack and film score were composed by Rajesh - Rajnish.
 Satya Prakash was the film's cinematographer and editing was done by Santosh Harawade.

 Nirahua Hindustani was released 11 March 2015 on the official YouTube channel of Nirahua Music World.
 The movie has crossed over 100 million views on YouTube.

+Two sequels have been released, Nirahua Hindustani 2 and Nirahua Hindustani 3.

 Plot

-The story is about a villager name Nirahu Yadav (Dinesh Lal Yadav) who in search of his dream girl reaches Mumbai.
+The story is about a villager name Nirahua Yadav (Dinesh Lal Yadav) who in search of his dream girl reaches Mumbai.
 During his stay in the city he by mistake is framed as a serial killer and sentenced to hanging.
-Nirahu announces his last wish: being married simultaneously.
+Nirahua announces his last wish: being married simultaneously.
 A rich girl, Sona (Amrapali Dubey), is under constant pressure from her handicapped and ill father to marry before his death.
-Her father leaves a will precising that Sona must marry to inherit his estate, so Sona decides to marry Nirahu when she sees his last wish broadcast on TV.
-Assuming the death sentence to Nirahu getting serviced in nine days, Sona takes a risk and proposes to marry him.
+Her father leaves a will precising that Sona must marry to inherit his estate, so Sona decides to marry Nirahua when she sees his last wish broadcast on TV.
+Assuming the death sentence to Nirahua getting serviced in nine days, Sona takes a risk and proposes to marry him.
 Having found his dream girl proposing him for the marriage, Nirahu, too, agrees.

 In the meantime, actual serial killer resurfaces, kills again, and is finally arrested.
-Nirahu is released from jail and reaches Sona's place where he learns Sona's motivation for marrying him.
-So Nirahu plans to leave for his village, but Sona's uncle convinces him to deal with the challenge instead of running away from it.
-Nirahu agrees and makes Sona's life miserable with his Villager tactics.
-During this span, Sona and Nirahu come to know about the condition in the will of Sona's father, according to which Sona can't divorce Nirahu otherwise she will lose her right to the estate of her father and there is only one way by which she can get her right if Nirahu divorces her.
-Unable to convince Nirahu to divorce, she arranges a party with her friends where she makes fun of Nirahu and his villager behavior in front of everyone, to which Nirahu reacts sharply and an argument erupts between them.
-Nirahu agrees to divorce Sona on a condition if she comes with him to his village and stays with his family for six months.
+Nirahua is released from jail and reaches Sona's place where he learns Sona's motivation for marrying him.
+So Nirahua plans to leave for his village, but Sona's uncle convinces him to deal with the challenge instead of running away from it.
+Nirahua agrees and makes Sona's life miserable with his Villager tactics.
+During this span, Sona and Nirahua come to know about the condition in the will of Sona's father, according to which Sona can't divorce Nirahua otherwise she will lose her right to the estate of her father and there is only one way by which she can get her right if Nirahua divorces her.
+Unable to convince Nirahua to divorce, she arranges a party with her friends where she makes fun of Nirahua and his villager behavior in front of everyone, to which Nirahua reacts sharply and an argument erupts between them.
+Nirahua agrees to divorce Sona on a condition if she comes with him to his village and stays with his family for six months.
 After much deliberation and discussion with her friends, Sona accepts the offer.
 She takes her friends to Nirahu's village for moral support.